Was Luke Perry Too Young To Have A Stroke? They Can Happen At Any Age, Even To Teenagers And Adolescents

 - Time: it’s time to call 911.

-Stroke is the fifthe-leading cause of death in the United States, according to Clinician Review, and the second-leading cause of death worldwide, behind heart disease.
+Stroke is the fifth-leading cause of death in the United States, according to Clinician Review, and the second-leading cause of death worldwide, behind heart disease.
 The leading cause of strokes in the U.S. is high blood pressure.